Cost of Living in Tucson, AZ: Monthly Budget Breakdown

 Total renter utilities $390

-When comparing apartments, factor these utility figures into your monthly rent in Tucson to avoid sticker shock.
-Telecom costs sit ~1% above national levels, and combined utility categories run about 1.9–3.8% higher than U.S. averages.
-Plan for seasonal spikes in cooling demand and consider energy-efficient choices to lower bills.
+When comparing apartments, factor these utility figures into your monthly rent to avoid sticker shock.
+Telecom costs sit about 1% above national levels, and combined utility categories run 1.9–3.8% higher than U.S. averages.
+Plan for seasonal spikes in cooling costs and consider energy-efficient choices to lower bills.

 Grocery and Everyday Food Prices